-Supported by the citizens of New Jersey, William Paterson College is one of the eight colleges in the state college system.
-Operating under the policy direction of the State Board of Higher Education and governed by a local board of trustees, it is fully accredited by the Middle States Association of Colleges and Secondary Schools.
+Since its founding in 1855, William Paterson College has grown to a multi-purpose institution of higher education.
+Supported by the citizens of New Jersey, WPC is one of eight colleges in the state college system.
+Operating under the policy direction of the State Board of Higher Education, and governed by a local board of trustees, the College is fully accredited by the Middle States Association of Colleges and Secondary Schools.

-Thirty-five undergraduate and 14 graduate degree programs are offered in the College's seven schools: The Arts and Communication, Education and Community Service, Health Professions and Nursing, Humanities, Management, Science and Social Science.
-Included in the curriculum are several innovative and challenging undergraduate honors programs in biopsychology, humanities, international management, life science ethics, and policy analysis.
-An honors program in education will be offered beginning in September, 1981.
+The College moved from its original location in Paterson to the Wayne campus in 1951.
+Degree offerings other than those leading to a teaching career were added in 1966.
+Today 35 undergraduate and 14 graduate degree programs are offered in the College's seven schools: The Arts and Communication, Education and Community Service, Health Professions and Nursing, Humanities, Management, Science and Social Science.
+Included in the curriculum are several innovative and challenging undergraduate honors programs in biopsychology, humanities, international management and policy analysis.